 Mykhailiuk is a legitimate 6’6 and he already is an impressive athlete for his age.
 Mykhailiuk can dunk with ease on an alley-oop to himself off the backboard and his quickness in creating for himself off the dribble may become his most special ability.

 Justise Winslow & Kelly Oubre: These two southpaw wings are extraordinarily similar on the superficial levels.
-They’re about the same the same height and have similar skill-sets, though Winslow is a little stronger.
+They’re about the same height and have similar skill-sets, though Winslow is a little stronger.
 Both are physically more mature than most of the other players.
 Oubre has a better perimeter shot but appears prone to mental lapses and erratic misses, while Winslow is extremely serious and will clearly maximize his potential with his work ethic.

 Winslow has enough skill and athleticism to convert on most of the opportunities his high motor creates.